ethansr/labdemo/README.md

 # labdemo

-THESE ARE THE BEST CHANGES EVER!!!!
+Elgin loves practicing github in IAT339 THESE ARE THE very BEST CHANGES EVER!!!

 HI ETHAN